awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_findings-summary.md

   + **Archived** – a true or false value that indicates whether this is finding has been archived\.
   + **Unusual** – activity details that were not observed historically\.
 These can include an unusual \(previously not observed\) user, or location, or time\.
   + **Unusual protocol**– the network connection protocol involved in the activity that prompted GuardDuty to generate the finding\.
+  + **Anomalies** – Information relating to anomalous API calls that triggered the finding, this information is present for **AnomalousBehaviour** findings only\.
+This type of finding is based on several factors, if a factor is new or abnormal it will be listed in red with a warning symbol, if it was expected it will be listed in green with a check mark\.
+Anomalies within the following factors can trigger this type of finding:
+    + **API**– If new or abnormal API calls triggered the finding they will be listed in red\.
+For comparison this information includes a list of typical API calls associated with the observed user's baseline, including the number of times GuardDuty has seen this API call \(from this source?account?session?\)
+    +  **User Types** – If a new or abnormal user type is associated with this finding it will be listed in red\.
+For comparison this information includes a list of users types that GuardDuty typically sees making this type of API call from your account, including the number of times that type of user has made this call\.
+User Types can be any of the following:
+      + Assumed Role
+      + AWS account
+      + IAM user
+      + AWS service
+    + **ASN Org**– The ASN Org that the API call originated from\.
+For comparison this information includes a list of ASNs typically associated with this behaviour pattern, including the number of times GuardDuty has seen this \(API call? behaviour?\) from that ASN\.
+    + **User Agent**– ?